ebetica/autogradpp/README.md

 ```

 Some things are not implemented:
-- CUDNN is waiting for [this massive PR](https://github.com/pytorch/pytorch/pull/3666) and more work on the PyTorch end to port it to C++
+- CUDNN is waiting for me to update PyTorch, then it should magically work
-- Lookuptables are not implemented.
-Even if they are sparse will be some work to get working
+- Lookuptables is waiting for me to update PyTorch, then it should magically work
 - No Batchnorm but this is pretty easy.
-- Only SGD is implemented and the rest of the optimizers are just copying Python code from PyTorch over.
+- Only SGD and Adam are implemented and the rest of the optimizers are just copying Python code from PyTorch over.

+Some things to be careful of:
+- Variable.detach does not do what you think it does.
+Better to do Variable(old.data())

 Otherwise, everything else works.
 There may be breaking API changes as I make it easier to write models.